What's new or changed in Dynamics 365 for Finance and Operations platform update 25 (April 2019)

 Batch jobs single scheduler

 Improvements made in the batch framework optimize the batch scheduling functionality.
-Only one batch scheduler will be active at a time, which maintains a higher throughput.
+Only one batch scheduler will be active at a time, which will reduce contention on batch tables and may increase throughput.
 This is enabled by default in Platform update 25.

 Batch Jobs enhanced forms